Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Theoretical Analysis

+In addition to the asymptotic normality, Theorem \ref{theorem:inferenceAlg1prime} establishes that the rescaled estimation error $\sigma_n^{-1}\sqrt{n}(\check\alpha_\tau - \alpha_\tau)$ is approximately equal to the process $\mathbb{U}_n(\tau)$, which is pivotal conditional on $v_1,\ldots, v_n$.
+Such a property is very useful since it is easy to simulate $\mathbb{U}_n(\tau)$ conditional on $v_1,\ldots, v_n$.
+Thus this representation provides us with another procedure to construct confidence intervals without relying on asymptotic normality which are useful for the construction of simultaneous confidence bands; see Section \ref{Sec:Multiple}.

-Importantly, the results in Theorems \ref{theorem:inferenceAlg1} and \ref{theorem:inferenceAlg2} allows for the data generating process to depend on the sample size $n$ and have no requirements on the separation from zero of the coefficients.
+Importantly, the results in Theorem \ref{theorem:inferenceAlg1prime} allow for the data generating process to depend on the sample size $n$ and have no requirements on the separation from zero of the coefficients.
 In particular these results allow for sequences of data generating processes for which perfect model selection is not possible.
-In turn this translates into uniformity properties over a large class of data generating process.
+In turn this translates into uniformity properties over a large class of data generating processes.
 Next we formalize these uniform properties.
-We let $\mathcal{P}_{n}$ the collection of distributions $\Pr$ for the data $\{ (y_{i},d_{i}, z_i')' \}_{i=1}^{n}$ such that Conditions AS($\Pr$) and SE($\Pr$) hold for the given $n$.
-This is the collection of all approximately sparse models where the stated above sparsity conditions, moment conditions, and growth conditions hold.
+We let $\mathcal{P}_{n}$ denote the collection of distributions $\Pr$ for the data $\{ (y_{i},d_{i}, z_i')' \}_{i=1}^{n}$ such that Conditions AS, M and D are satisfied for given $n$.
+This is the collection of all approximately sparse models where the above sparsity conditions, moment conditions, and growth conditions are satisfied.
+Note that the uniformity results for the approximately sparse and heteroscedastic case are new even under fixed $p$ asymptotics.